Louisville is an amazing city. The rest of America just hasn't discovered it yet.

 Some times it's not possible to move directly into your new home and you need temporary housing.
 Thanks to the Internet, websites like Apartments.com make it easy to find information about Louisville apartments.
 Other options include Extended Stay Hotels or corporate housing with a group like Oakwood that will have you living in style while you wait for your new home to become available.

 10. Change Your Address

 We hope these tips have sparked your thinking.
 If you have any great tips of your own, please post them in the comments below.
-We wish you the best possible move to Louisville!
+We wish you the best possible move relocating to Louisville, Kentucky!